-On your ACT score report, you'll see subscores in each of four domains (scored from 1-6).
+On your ACT score report for the Writing section, you'll see subscores in each of four domains (scored from 1-6).
 Because two graders score your essay, you'll receive a total score out of 12 in each domain.
 Your four domain scores are then averaged to get your total ACT Writing score, also out of 12.
 The four domains your essay is scored across are as follows:

 #1: Ideas and Analysis

 What's your perspective on the topic?
 [How] Do you compare your perspective to at least one other perspective?